Careers & Volunteering

 1) High School Diploma or GED required

-4) A strong background with print and non-print media
+5) A strong background with print and non-print media

-6) Patience, tact, and excellent communication skills
+7) Patience, tact, and excellent communication skills

-7) Maintains a cooperative team spirit.
+8) Maintains a cooperative team spirit.

 2) Knowledge of library best practices and/or experience working in public libraries

-3) Experience creating and conducting programs and/or fostering community engagement with children in mind
+3) Experience creating and conducting programs and/or fostering community engagement

-5) Bilingual language skills desirable.
+4) Spanish language skills highly desirable.

 1) Ability to continuously bend, twist, stoop, reach and pull